kraghuveer1983/timetable/README.md

 ![SL PublicTransport Module](https://github.com/boghammar/MMM-SL-PublicTransport/blob/master/docs/MMM-SL-Screenshot.PNG)

 ## Get API key
-You need to obtain your own API key's from TrafikLab for the following API's
+You need to obtain your own API key's from TrafikLab in order to use this module.
+API keys are free and are obtained by creating an account and a so-called project at [Trafiklab.se](https://trafiklab.se).
+You need to retrieve keys for the following API's:

 * [SL Realtidinformation 4](https://www.trafiklab.se/api/sl-realtidsinformation-4)
 * [SL Platsuppslag](https://www.trafiklab.se/api/sl-platsuppslag)